derricks/derricks.github.io/chapter_book_thoughts.md

   * Premise: Second-grader Heidi Heckelbeck is a witch whose spells mostly just make situations worse and teach her moral lessons.
   * General thoughts: The setups are formulaic and the resolutions pretty pat.
 But they're mostly enjoyable, and it's fun to come up with your own spells in her style.
 Also, it's a bit odd that Heidi's not supposed to do spells but has a spell book uniquely suited to the needs of a second-grader.
   * Social commentary: Girls do magic and boys do science.
 Ugh.
 Also, the ubiquitous mean girl is exactly what you'd imagine a stereotypical mean girl would look like.
 Heidi's best friend is a minority (everyone else is Caucasian), though there's nothing about that in the text, so she feels token-y

+_Frankly Frannie_ series, A.J.
+Stern
+  * Premise: Young girl desperate to have an adult job concocts new careers in each book, with amusing results
+  * General thoughts: Frannie's a good character that speaks to how kids think and talk.
+She thinks she's ready to be an adult and craves office supplies.
+    But her made-up words quickly go from cute to grating over the course of the book.
+  * Social commentary: Frannie's family is Caucasian and they're implied to be middle-class.

 _Magic Treehouse_, Mary Pope Osborne
   * Premise: Two kids have various time travel adventures that center around Morgan LeFey.